Zsolt Semjén academic misconduct controversy: HVG on the findings of the ELTE committee

+Gábor Jobbágyi

+According to Gábor Jobbágyi, a lawyer and professor at Budapest's Pázmány Péter Catholic University, in the case of the ELTE dissertation plagiarism is out of the question, because Attila Károly Molnár's works were published later, and the dissertation is protected by copyright.
+Furthermore, Attila Károly Molnár was himself a member of the state examination board, and granted the dissertation the highest possible grade.
+He says that ELTE also acted erroneously in not sending a decision to those concerned after the examination.

 Attila Molnár

 Regarding the parts in Semjén's sociology diploma thesis that are largely identical to parts of Molnár's later publications, Molnár made the following comments on 29 November:

 On 7 December, responding to the results of the ELTE investigation, Molnár wrote the following:

 Commentary on the contents of the dissertations

 In the media, a section on Satanism and rock music in Semjén's theology dissertation draw special attention.
 In this section, Semjén talks about the music of the Rolling Stones, Black Sabbath, and Judas Priest, singling out the 1968 Rolling Stones song "Sympathy for the Devil" as an alarming example: